iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.8.00.010_02/report.md

 > Needs a computer to hook up<br> :date: __2020-11-29 18:05:08__

 > It was working fine for the first time..then all the sudden it start acting up for me<br> :date: __2020-11-22 01:20:40__

-> Last Time I tried to Tele Visit a doctor.
-He was extremely rude and unprofessional<br> :date: __2020-11-14 19:10:58__